ok97465/py-autoimport.nvim/README.md

 :PyAutoImport
 ```

-- Scans the current buffer for undefined names reported by pylsp, searches the workspace, inserts imports, then runs `Isort` if configured.
+- Scans the current buffer for undefined names reported by Ruff, searches the workspace, inserts imports, then runs `Isort` if configured.
 - JSON maps take precedence; if both JSONs are missing or no match exists, workspace search is used.
 When both JSONs are present, their union is used (project overrides per-key).
 - If multiple matches exist, the first match is used (closest to project root).
 Improvements like interactive selection can be added later.